B1naryDrag0n/DwagonStrim/strimTODO.md

 - 12 hours of gaming stream during xmas vacations
 - Sub Goals for a longer stream up to 24h of gaming

+## Prep Checklist

+- Empty and clean up the upper part of my work desk
+- Put decoration in upper part of work desk
+- Install LED strip
+- Xmas decorations on work desk and mic arm

+- Learn A Xmas Gift speedrun
+- Get back into the SM64 16 star speedrun
+- Make sure each chosen game can run well
+- Setup Pokemon Nuzlocke
+- Get Castlevania Symphony of the Night and get it to run on steam deck

+- New OBS scene for special stream?
+- Create some new alerts (alert variations)
+- Create some channel rewards

 ## Content:

 ### Main Content: